2023 World Athletics Cross Country Championships – U20 women's race

 The U20 women's race at the 2023 World Athletics Cross Country Championships was held at the Bathurst in Australia, on February 18, 2023.
-Senayet Getachew from Ethiopia won the gold medal by 7 seconds over Ethiopian Medina Eisa, while Pamela Kosgei finished third.
+Senayet Getachew from Ethiopia won the gold medal by 7 seconds over Ethiopian Medina Eisa (who was later given a two-year ban for age falsification violations and stripped of her silver medal), while Pamela Kosgei finished second and Faith Cherotich finished third.